cschleiden/go-workflows/docs/source/includes/_guide.md

 }
 ```

-Signals are a way to send a message to a workflow from the outside.
+Signals are a way to send a message to a running workflow instance.
 You can send a signal to a workflow by calling `workflow.Signal` and listen to them by creating a `SignalChannel` via `NewSignalChannel`.

 ### Signaling other workflows from within a workflow